Landlord-Tech/landlord-tech-landing-page/src/markdown/blog/considerations-tenants-make-when-choosing-a-rental.md

   also a major lifeline in your portfolio.
 heroHeading: Considerations Tenants Make When Choosing a Rental
 heroImg: /assets/4-considerations1.jpeg
-heroAltImg: "test"
-metatitle: "Considerations Tenants Make When Choosing a Rental"
-metaDescription: "Marketing to and bringing in new tenants is a critical piece in the overall success of your rental property.
-Keeping existing tenants happy is also a major lifeline in your portfolio."
+heroAltImg: Tenants' considerations make when choosing a rental
 social: true
+metatitle: Considerations Tenants Make When Choosing a Rental
 promoSection:
   promo: true
   promoTitle: We Manage Pets Better